QuickBase/interview-demos/fullstack/checkout-price-breakdown/README.md

 ## Stretch (optional)

-Pick one or two if time allows.
-Not required.
+Take on whatever interests you, as time allows — none are required.

 - **Per-line attribution:** show which rule changed which line.
 - **Durable saved stacks:** persist stack definitions across server restarts.